 Short Iterations: As entire project is divided into various modules, the priorities are assigned depending upon user requirements.
 Each module is allotted a specific time frame and development on the important module then starts to make sure that a standalone working module is ready at the end of a time frame.
 Short iterations help to choose the right tool for automation such as while automating functional test cases, WATIR can be used.

-Knowledge of Tools: To automate a test case, knowledge regarding all automation tools is very important to help choose a tool which best suits the requirement.
-The requirement for a tool depends upon the size of project, time allocated to the project or cost of the project.
+Knowledge of Tools: To automate a test case, knowledge regarding all automation tools is very important to help choose a tool that best suits the requirement.
+The requirement for a tool depends upon the size of the project, the time allocated to the project, or the cost of the project.
 Therefore, all the team members should be well versed with the tool being used.